-Critical Needs Dyslexia Therapy Loan/Scholarship (CNDT)
+Critical Needs Dyslexia Therapy Forgivable Loan (CNDT)

-Application dates: January 1 – March 31
+Application dates: October 1 – March 31

-- You are seeking a first master’s degree in Dyslexia Therapy in an approved program of study that is based on the Orton-Gillingham teaching approach.
+- Be fully admitted as a regular student in an approved Dyslexia Therapy program based on the Orton-Gillingham teaching approach leading to a first master’s degree and a Class “AA” Mississippi educator license.
 Currently, the approved program of study is offered at Mississippi College, the University of Southern Mississippi, and William Carey University.

 - CNDT recipients are not eligible for any other state aid but may apply for federal or institutional aid.

-CNDT is first and foremost a loan.
-However, the loan can be discharged on the basis of one year’s service for one year of funding received.
-A CNDT loan will convert to an interest-free scholarship (be discharged) for recipients who complete the program of study, obtain the required license, and serve as dyslexia therapists in a public school/district in Mississippi for one year for every year of funding received.
+- CNDT is first and foremost a loan.
+However, a CNDT loan will be forgiven (discharged) for recipients who complete the program of study, obtain the required license, and serve as dyslexia therapists in any public or charter school/district in Mississippi for one year for each year of funding received.

 - If funding is available, the Office will make award offers as soon as possible after receiving an appropriation, but no later than mid-June.

-- Once award offers are made, to accept an award, the student must participate in Entrance Counseling, sign a Master Contract and Note, which includes the program Rules and Regulations, and sign a Private Loan Self-Certification Form.
-The contract may be signed electronically.
+- To accept an award, new applicants must sign a Master Contract and Note, which includes the program Rules and Regulations.
+The contract will be signed electronically.